dburles/meteor-presence/README.md

   // Setup some filter to find the users your user
   // cares about.
 It's unlikely that you want to publish the
-  // presences of _all_ the users in the system. var filter = {};
+  // presences of _all_ the users in the system.

+  // If for example we wanted to publish only logged in users we could apply:
+  // filter = { userId: { $exists: true }};
+  var filter = {};

   return Presences.find(filter, {fields: {state: true, userId: true}});